rsdmddd/open-str-lib/README.md

-This is a custom/alternative string manipulation libary.
-It's meant to be a DIY STRLIB

- * DISCLAIMER:
- * OSD is not responsible for any damages caused by buffer overflow or improper usage.
- * The user is responsible for ensuring that input strings are properly null-terminated.
- *
+OSL (Open String Libary) is a reimplementation of one of C's default libaries (strlib).
+It probably isn't more efficient or better then the default, however it has more features and safety.

+\   *Licensed under MIT.*
   * OSD - Open-Sourced Development
   * 2025 OSD.
 All rights reserved.
- * This code is free software; you can redistribute it and/or modify it!
- */
+/